 The style includes the kind of questions you’d like to ask and how you want to approach your applicant in order to attain the relevant information.
 This could be done in terms of asking a combination of biographical and competency questions.

-You could also consider other methods to adopt to supplement your interviews such as role play, psychometric tests and assessment tests which are all good ways of testing the skills of applicants in a relevant situation.
+You could also consider other methods to adapt to supplement your interviews such as role-play, psychometric tests and assessment tests which are all good ways of testing the skills of applicants in a relevant situation.

 Selecting the ideal candidate

-Having decided the format and style of your interview, you can work on the final stage; selection.
-During your interview you should try to keep a 20:80 structure where the applicant is doing the majority of the talking, after all you want them to be selling themselves and giving you all the information you need to make a decision.
+Having decided on the format and style of your interview, you can work on the final stage; selection.
+During your interview, you should try to keep a 20:80 structure where the applicant is doing the majority of the talking, after all, you want them to be selling themselves and giving you all the information you need to make a decision.